bketelsen/crypticmysql/Readme.md

 ## Database

 Mysql's AES_DECRYPT() AND AES_ENCRYPT() functions accept a string and a key.
-AES only needs a 16 byte key, so anything longer than 16 bytes is "wrapped" back into the 16 byte key array.
+AES only needs a 16 byte key, so anything longer than 16 bytes is "wrapped" back into the 16 byte key array using an XOR function.

 **Please note** I have not yet implemented this functionality in Go.
 I'm too lazy, so I'll always use 16 byte keys.

 	> select AES_ENCRYPT("brian","abcdefghijklmnop");
 	> y??doC?T?T.?#r?